Research Data Stewardship FAQs

 Do policies or guidance differ for members of the research community depending on their role or rank?

-In general, stewardship of research data is a shared responsibility of all researchers, regardless of their title.
+1. In general, stewardship of research data is a shared responsibility of all researchers, regardless of their title.
 Students, trainees and staff should work with their advisor or the principal investigator (PI) on the project to determine best practices for individual projects or research groups.
-PIs have additional responsibilities required or implicated by applicable policy or agreements including but not limited to: ensuring proper management and retention of research data; creating and keeping sufficient records of data and procedures; protecting and maintaining confidentiality of sensitive research data; communicating expectations to the research team; ensuring compliance with program requirement; complying with applicable federal, state, local laws and regulations; and complying with University rules on the ownership of data, inventions or tangible research property.
+PIs have additional responsibilities as outlined in the procedural guidelines for SPG 303.06.
 If a PI chooses to delegate responsibility (e.g., within a research group), the PI will remain accountable for the proper stewardship of research data as described above.

 A data management plan is a useful document for specifying a project’s or research group’s data practices, including who is responsible for which aspects of the data and its care.

-Does U-M have formal policy relating to its own administrative data?
+Does U-M have formal policy relating to Research Data or administrative data?

 How is U-M working with other academic institutions on topics related to research data?

 U-M has been actively engaging in research data stewardship issues with member organizations like the Association of American Universities (AAU), the Association of Public and Land Grant Universities (APLU), and the Association of Research Libraries (ARL).
-U-M participated in several workshops and discussions facilitated by APLU and AAU on accelerating public access to research data, and also joined the Higher Education Leadership Initiative for Open Scholarship (HELIOS).
+U-M participated in several workshops and discussions facilitated by APLU and AAU on accelerating public access to research data, and also was a founding member of the Higher Education Leadership Initiative for Open Scholarship (HELIOS).

 Data Sharing